-Once the Investigator(s) present their report and are questioned, the parties and witnesses may provide relevant information in turn, beginning with the Complainant, and then in the order determined by the Decision-maker.
+The parties and witnesses may provide relevant information in turn, beginning with the Complainant, and then in the order determined by the Decision-maker.
 The parties/witnesses will submit to questioning by the Decision-maker(s) and then by the parties' Advisors ("cross-examination").